postkomik/postkomik.github.io/_posts/2021-01-21-Home-Schooling-Requirements.md

-Graduating procedures also differ with states, some require that home schools be operated as private schools, have graduation procedures that doent differ from private school gradaution.
+Graduating procedures also differ with states, some require that home schools be operated as private schools, have graduation procedures that doent differ from private school gradaution.
 However, some have no graduation requirements at all; basically, the schools determine who graduates or not, this applies to homeschoolers in the state as well.
 In other states, homeschoolers receive no recognition, but are still granted access to colleges and universities.